Airbus Helicopters expects China to become biggest market by 2020

 Other small plane makers are also expanding to cash in on China's growth potential.

-Textron Inc's (TXT.N) Cessna Aircraft Company and Embraer SA (EMBR3.SA) have started assembling business jets in China, while Gulfstream Aerospace Corporation (GD.N) and Dassault Falcon (AVMD.PA) are adding service and maintenance centers in China.
+Textron Inc's Cessna Aircraft Company and Embraer SA have started assembling business jets in China, while Gulfstream Aerospace Corporation and Dassault Falcon are adding service and maintenance centers in China.

 In March, it also signed an agreement with Aivcopter, the firm's long-time government-owned partner, to jointly produce 1,000 EC175 models.